inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 Qualifications for participation at beginner level:

-1. Be able to operate computer (word processing, presentations, internet, spreadsheets).
+1. Be able to operate a computer (word processing, presentations, internet, spreadsheets).
-2. Bring a laptop with minimum RAM of 2 GB (recommended 4 GB)
+2. Bring a laptop with minimum RAM of 2 GB (recommended 4 GB).
-3. Having a GPS unit and understanding of its working is an advantage
+3. Having a GPS unit and understanding of its working is an advantage.
-4. Having basic skills in Geographic Information System is an advantage
+4. Having basic skills in Geographic Information System is an advantage.

 Qualifications for participation at intermediate level:

-1. MUST have attended the workshop at beginner level OR equivalent knowledge OR Have a background in Geography Information System, and have read through the beginner manuals
+1. MUST have attended the workshop at beginner level OR equivalent knowledge OR have a background in Geography Information System, and have read through the beginner manuals.
-2. Be able to operate computer (word processing, presentations, internet, spreadsheet).
+2. Be able to operate a computer (word processing, presentations, internet, spreadsheet).
-3. Bring a laptop with minimum RAM of 2 GB recommended 4 GB
+3. Bring a laptop with minimum RAM of 2 GB recommended 4 GB.
-4. An understanding of Geographic Information Systems
+4. An understanding of Geographic Information Systems.
-5. Having a GPS unit and understanding of its working is an advantage
+5. Having a GPS unit and understanding of its working is an advantage.

 Qualifications for participants at Training of Trainer (ToT) level:

 1. Has followed OSM and QGIS/InaSAFE  workshop both beginner and intermediate levels.
-2. Demonstrate the potential to be a key person of or advocate as well as a trainer (trainers) in the training program for the Scenario Development Contingency Plan in their respective region.
+2. Demonstrate the potential to be a key person of, or advocate as well as a trainer (trainers) in the training program for the Scenario Development Contingency Plan in their respective region.
 3. Satisfactory completion of prerequisite tasks (as assessed by HOT).